 Overview

-During my 20-year Army career, I was a logistics/supply chain management officer with over 6 years of service in Germany and 8 years in various staff positions at the Pentagon (including the Army Secretariat, a hand-picked team reporting directly to the Deputy Chief of Staff for Operations and Plans, and at the US Army Special Operations Agency).
+During my 20-year Army career, I was a logistics officer with over 6 years of service in Germany and 8 years in various staff positions at the Pentagon (including the Army Secretariat, a hand-picked team reporting directly to the Deputy Chief of Staff for Operations and Plans, and at the US Army Special Operations Agency).
 I also advised a Presidentially-appointed commission investigating a Korean War incident, the Presidential Commission on Holocaust Assets in the U.S., and a review of retroactive awards of the Medal of Honor to WWII African-American and Asian-American soldiers.
-After the Army, I directed the design and implementation of PC supply chain solutions for a Fortune 50 media company and am now employed by a top-tier strategy and technology consulting firm.
+After the Army, I directed the design and implementation of PC supply chain solutions for a Fortune 50 media company and am now with a major strategy and technology consulting firm.

 A Dark and Bloody Ground – the Hürtgen Forest and Roer River Dams 1944-1945, describes the price paid by the common soldier when senior leaders cannot visualize long term goals.
 It won the F. C. Pogue Prize from the Eisenhower Center for American Studies.
 Nothing Less Than Full Victory uses small-unit case studies (such as D-Day, Metz, the Battle of the Bulge and Remagen) to describe how the U.S. Army transformed itself from an ill-prepared constabulary to a global force in just 4 years.